ABorden23/Pewlett-Hackard-Analysis/README.md

 ERD(Entity Relationship Diagram)

-Below is the ERD (Entity Relationship Diagram) used to visualize the relationship between the data sources and the structure of the company's employee plan to facilitate the analysis.

 ![This is an Image](images/ERD_PH_EmployeeDB.png)

 Above is the ERD (Entity Relationship Diagram) used to visualize the relationship between the data sources.